trinadh-dasari-cyber/sentinel-soc-lab/README.md

 # 🛡️ Microsoft Sentinel SOC Home Lab

-**A fully operational Security Operations Center (SOC) environment built in Microsoft Azure**
+**Conceptual SOC monitoring environment design using Microsoft Sentinel and Azure — academic research and lab study**

 ---

 ## Overview

-This project involved designing and deploying a cloud-based SOC monitoring environment from scratch using Microsoft Sentinel.
-The goal was to simulate real-world tier-1 and tier-2 SOC analyst workflows — from log ingestion through detection, alerting, and incident response documentation.
+This project documents my research and study of Microsoft Sentinel as a cloud-native SIEM platform.
+Through academic coursework and guided lab exercises, I explored how enterprise SOC environments are architected, how detection rules are engineered, and how incident response workflows operate at tier-1 and tier-2 levels.

 ---

-## Architecture
+## Architecture Studied

 - **Cloud Provider:** Microsoft Azure
 - **SIEM:** Microsoft Sentinel